bjerkio/fiken-js/README.md

 ## Disclaimer

-This project is not associated with Folio at all.
+This project is not associated with Fiken at all.
 The maintainer works with their platform and have done so for many years.
-The Folio logo belongs to Folio AS.
-We put it there only so people would know we are speaking of the Folio accounting software, owned and provided by the Norwegian registered company Folio.
+The Fiken logo belongs to Fiken AS.
+We put it there only so people would know we are speaking of the Fiken accounting software, owned and provided by the Norwegian registered company Fiken.

 [fiken-api]: https://api.fiken.no/api/v2/docs/
 [sdk-doc]: ./docs/